aimclub/blocksnet/README.rst

 -  The universal information **city model** can be built on open data;
    the smallest spatial unit for analysis is a block, which makes it possible to analyze on a city scale.
--  Not only normative documents are taken into account when assessing **provision**, but also the value attitudes of the population.
+-  **Provision assessment** takes into account the competition element created between residents and services.
--  Genetic algorithm for optimization of development supports user-defined **scenarios**.
+-  **Services optimization** algorithm based on simulated annealing supports user-defined **scenarios**.
 -  Support for different regulatory requirements.
+-  Pretty easy to use out of the box.
+The library is aimed to help students, so it balances between being friendly to non-programmers as well as useful and respective for advanced possible users and contributors.

 .. features-end